-- What is an explanation? - Typical philosophical answer: explanations are answers to why questions. - Why do you study logic? - Why did the United States enter World War I? - Why does the Earth revolve around its axis? - Scientific explanations solicit descriptions of the world which explain an event or phenomenon or law.
+- One of the goals of science is to explain phenomena. - What is an explanation? - Typical philosophical answer: explanations are answers to why questions. - Why do you study logic? - Why did the United States enter World War I? - Why does the Earth revolve around its axis? - Scientific explanations involve (or even are) descriptions of the world which explain an event or phenomenon or law.